splintor/yeruham-phone-book-web-site/CLONING.md

 1. Click **Fork** (on the top right of the GitHub page) - you now have a new repo for your phonebook site!
 1. You need the repo to have a proper name - go to the **Settings** tab, and use a different name, like `my-group-phone-book-web-site`, then click **Rename**.

+## Customize site
+1. The site was initially built for Yeruham phonebook.
+You need to customize it to show the details of you and your group.
+2. In your site repo (on github.com), go to `utils/consts.ts` and click the *pencil* icon to edit the file.
+3. Change `siteTitle` to contain the title of your site.
+4. Change `adminEmail` and `adminPhone` to contain your details, so you will recieve feedback about the site.
+5. Todo - more customizations.

 ## Create Wix site
 1. The phonebook data is stored in a Wix site.
 If you don't have a Wix account, create one at https://users.wix.com/signin.
 The easiest way is to use your Google account.
 2. Go to https://wix.new - this will create a new Wix site in edit mode.